github/maturity-model/README.md

 A [maturity model](http://martinfowler.com/bliki/MaturityModel.html) is a tool to assess the effectiveness of behaviors, practices and processes in producing the desired outcomes.
 The model defines a set of structured levels that lead an organization down a path of more systematically organized and mature processes.

-A maturity model for adopting open source software will guide an organization through steps of increasing complexity in four adopting open source:
+A maturity model for adopting open source software will guide an organization through steps of increasing complexity in adopting open source.
+Those steps fall into one of four categories:

 1. Using open source software.
 2. Contributing back to the open source projects you use.
 3. Releasing your own software as open source.
 4. Embracing open source as a strategy for producing better software.

-At each of these levels, an organization will have different questions and face unique challenges.
-Below are some of the questions that various people in an organization ask when they are at each level.
+Organization will have different questions and face unique challenges as they embrace more mature processes.
+Below are some of the questions that various people in an organization ask when for each type of activity.

 ### Using open source software.